Greenvahn/GuruESL/README.md

 ### `npm run deploy`

-Used to deploy on [github pages](https://github.com/gitname/react-gh-pages).
+Deploys on [github pages](https://github.com/gitname/react-gh-pages).
 Target URL is [https://greenvahn.github.io/GuruESL/](https://greenvahn.github.io/GuruESL/)

+**Note**

+> GitHub Pages doesn’t support routers that use the HTML5 pushState history API under the hood (for example, React Router using `browserHistory`).

+This SPA uses a custom ``404.html`` file and custom code on `index.html` ( both in the public folder).
+For further info check the GitHub Pages to handle 404s by redirecting to your index.html from [client side routing](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing)

 ## API